Diversify outside the US

-• The economic backdrop supports renewed growth for emerging markets.
+• The economic backdrop for emerging markets is strong

 As fundamentals improve alongside structural tailwinds, the market environment is expected to support continued recovery for emerging markets in 2026.